nopnop2002/esp-idf-hmc5883l/README.md

 Display the orientation of HMC5883L with ESP32

 First, find the offset value for each axis.
-As you can see, the X and Y axes are quite off-center.
+As you can see, each axis is quite off-center.
 ![hmc5883l-calib-1](https://user-images.githubusercontent.com/6020549/232182195-a9fb53d5-d6fc-4382-9a82-28cdb911a82d.jpg)

 And display the orientation.